Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-widget-apicast.rst

 Design Notes
 ~~~~~~~~~~~~

 The widget_api_cast library element serves multiple purposes.
-Firstly, it can convert from window to stream or vice versa.
-Secondly, it can perform limited broadcast of windows.
-Thirdly it can perform various patterns of interlace when there are two streams in or out.
+First, it can convert from window to stream or vice versa.
+Second, it can perform a limited broadcast of windows.
+Third, it can perform various patterns of interlace when there are two streams in or out.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Code Example including constraints
+Code Example Including Constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following code example shows how the widget_api_cast graph class may be used within a user super-graph, including how to set the runtime<ratio> of internal kernels.
+The following code example shows how the widget_api_cast graph class can be used within a user super-graph, including how to set the runtime<ratio> of internal kernels.
 This example shows the widget configured to interlace two input streams on a sample-by-sample basis, with the output written to a window.

 .. literalinclude:: ../../../../L2/examples/docs_examples/test_widget_api_cast.hpp
     :language: cpp